hbroek/reken/documentation/developer-guide/chapter-4.md

 </html>
 ```

-In this example we pass in the javascript variable `hexColorValue` into the `color` attribute of the `color-box` component.
-In the example the color input control allows the user to change the `hexColorValue`.
+In this example, we pass in the javascript variable `hexColorValue` into the `color` attribute of the `color-box` component.
+In the example, the color input control allows the user to change the `hexColorValue`.

 ## 4.19 data-bind-*